-- qualifications, subjects, and exam grades – usually A levels or equivalent-level qualifications, and sometimes converted into UCAS Tariff points.
+- qualifications, subjects, and exam grades – usually A levels, Advanced Highers or equivalent-level qualifications, are sometimes converted into UCAS Tariff points.
 Most courses will also expect you to have some pre-16 qualifications, such as GCSE English and maths, or their equivalents

 - your suitability – course descriptions often mention skills, interests, or experience it’s good to have, so look out for these details because applications can be quite competitive

 - an admissions test – less common, but check the course requirements to see if you’ll need to sit one.
 Some tests are held the year before the course start date